Is it possible that my vagina is just too small? Could it be smaller from lack of use?

 Painful Sex Can Affect Women in Any Stage of Life

 Similarly, later in life, women may begin to experience tightness or penetration problems.
 Some women may find that following menopause, surgery, or many years of sexual inactivity, sex is no longer possible due to tightness and pain.
 Some women experience vaginal atrophy following hormonal changes that come with aging or forced menopause due to cancer treatment.
-In these cases, health professionals frequently recommend the use of dilators to gently stretch the vaginal tissues and help restore health.
+In these cases, health professionals frequently recommend the use of trainers to gently stretch the vaginal tissues and help restore health.

 Often women do not realize that involuntary tightness relates also to vaginismus, and fail to address this problem.
 The vaginismus self-help program may be helpful for those needing help to improve pelvic floor health and control in the context of working toward restored intercourse (use in consultation with a physician).

 1. A short, small, inelastic or absent vagina is a rare condition experienced by a small group of women.
 It is a symptom of MRKH and vaginal agenesis.
-Dilator therapy is often prescribed to help enlarge the vaginal space.
+Trainer therapy is often prescribed to help enlarge the vaginal space.

 2. Unusually thick or inelastic hymens are rare occurrences that may cause penetration difficulties.